yokosogithub/GeoGit/doc/manpages/source/pgdescribe.rst

 DESCRIPTION
 ***********

 This command describes a single table in a PostGIS database.
 It will print out each property name along with its type.
-To see a list of available tables, use ``geogit pg import``.
+To see a list of available tables, use ``geogit pg list``.

 OPTIONS
 *******